0xpolarzero/decentralized-autonomous-crownfunding/hardhat/README.md

 # same as above, you can add the --network flag
 ```

 `yarn hardhat coverage` will report the coverage of the unit tests.
 The staging tests are not included in the coverage report.
-This is why it will be critical for `DACAggregator` & `DACContributorAccount`, the same way as for their Mock versions while running `yarn hardhat coverage --network mumbai`.
+This is why it will be critical for `DACAggregator` & `DACContributorAccount`.

 To get the gas usage report included or not, change `enabled` to `true` or `false` in the hardhat.config.js file.